 Disclaimer: I’m not a lawyer and this isn’t legal advice.
 This article is intended to be entertainment and possibly a wake-up call.
 This article assumes you’re already familiar with copyright, and royalty-free licensing.

-You have no guarantees that the royalty-free photographs you get at no cost at repositories of stock photography are actually okay to use in your works.
-You can slap a meaningless copyright-disclaimer on your use of the photo, but that won’t really help you in any way.
+You’ve no guarantees that the royalty-free photographs you get at no cost at repositories of stock photography are okay to use in your works.
+You can slap a meaningless copyright-disclaimer on your use of the photo, but that won’t help you in any way.
 The user who uploaded the photo may not have the rights to license it, or the photographer may have changed their mind and taken action to get their rights back.

 I reached out to the operators of some of my favorite stock photography repositories, and asked them about how frequently someone disputes a photograph published on their websites.